Skip to content

 Inca Roca organizes supplies and daily life in an early administrative center of Cusco

-Why is Inca Roca interesting?
+Why is Inca Roca exciting?

 • Inca Roca is considered the sixth Sapa Inca.